Quick answer

 Use both-wisely

 Draft lines with ResumeWorded.
-Make them land with WisGrowth: Take free career snapshot quiz → Honest ATS baseline → weekly artifacts.
-For broader context, see Jobscan vs this checkpoint, LinkedIn AI Coach vs this checkpoint, and the Resume Scanner vs Others.
+Make them land with WisGrowth: Take the free Career SnapshotCheck what story your resume tells → weekly artifacts.
+For broader context, see Jobscan vs this checkpoint, LinkedIn AI Coach vs this checkpoint, and the Check what story your resume tells.

 Start small this week

-- Run an ATS-honest scan and apply to three aligned roles.
+4. Run an Check what story your resume tells and apply to three aligned roles.

 Calm beats frantic.
 Small, finished steps compound faster than big, unfinished plans.